How to Build a Long-Term Landscape Team - Turf

 Labor is a constant worry for employers.
-In a recent Turf Twitter poll, 65 percent of respondents said finding employees was their biggest concern for 2017.
+In a recent Turf Twitter poll, 65 percent of respondents said finding employees was their biggest concern for the new year.
 Start this year off right by hiring for the long-term before the busy season arrives.
 Work your network and show potential employees why your company is a great place for a career.

 1. Have a great system in place for hiring and on-boarding.